m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ![](https://assets.omscs.io/notes/0208.png)

 In the above figure, the master host, controlled by the attacker, sends control messages to the three compromised slaves directing them to send a huge amount of traffic to the victim.
-The packets sent from the slave contain the source address as a random IP address and the destination as the victim’s IP address.
+The packets sent from the slave contain the source address as a random IP address and the destination as the victim's IP address.
 This master slave configuration amplifies the intensity of the attack while also making it difficult to protect against it.
 The attack traffic sent by the slaves contain spoofed source addresses making it difficult for the victim to track the slaves.
-Also, since the traffic is sent from multiple sources, it’s harder for the victim to isolate and block the attack traffic.
+Also, since the traffic is sent from multiple sources, it's harder for the victim to isolate and block the attack traffic.

 ### Spoofing

 IP spoofing is the act of setting a false IP address in the source field of a packet with the purpose of impersonating a legitimate server.
 In DDoS attacks, this can happen in two forms.
-In the first form, the source IP address is spoofed, resulting in the response of the server sent to some other client instead of the attacker’s machine.
+In the first form, the source IP address is spoofed, resulting in the response of the server sent to some other client instead of the attacker's machine.
 This results in wastage of network resources and the client resources while also causing denial of service to legitimate users.

 In the second type of attack, the attacker sets the same IP address in both the source and destination IP fields.
 This results in the server sending the replies to itself, causing it to crash.